 So, what is the main difference between G tube and J tube?
 The former is inserted into the stomach by a small cut in the abdomen while the latter is fixed to the middle part of a small intestine.
 The insertion location is what helps to tell the distinction.

 Keep in mind that these gadgets are used when the oral intake is reduced or stopped.
 Transfering the food into the gastrointestinal tract becomes a problem.
 These types of feeding are only tolerable by the patients.
+Both J-tube and G-tube are crucial instruments that facilitate the feeding program to the patient.
+These tubes help to supply nutrients to reach the bodies of individuals suffering from gastrointestinal tract problems.

 This article provides a comprehensive insight into the differences between J tube and G tube.
 Take the time to read through and informed about the functionalities of these feeding instruments.
 These quick tips can also help you handle your assignment and prepare for the exam with ease.